Chemical and Dye Processing

 VOGT ice machines offer a unique advantage over other ice making machinery due to unique freezing processes.

-- Modular C-Line series icemakers producing a fragmented ice on plate icemakers.
+Modular C-Line series icemakers producing a fragmented ice on plate icemakers.
 The C-Line series uses a water defrost system to provide a dry sub-cooled ice.
-Capacities in 13 tons of ice per day per module with either R-404a or ammonia.
+Capacities in 13 tons of ice per day per module with ammonia refrigeration.

-- Modular (MHG) series icemakers providing a fragmented ice on plate icemakers.
+Modular (MHG) series icemakers providing a fragmented ice on plate icemakers.
 The MHG series use a hot gas defrost and produce higher capacity than the C-Line series in the same foot print.
-Capacities in 26 tons per day per module.
+Capacities in 26 tons per day per module with either HFC refrigerant or ammonia.

 Ice Storage Systems: